 Bringing warmth to a wet Mallorca

-This early Thanksgiving Dinner was the perfect antidote to some unusually wet and grim November weather, with delicious food and very good Mallorcan wine (from Bodegas Angel www.bodegasangel.com), and lots of convivial conversation.
+This early Thanksgiving Dinner was the perfect antidote to some unusually wet and grim November weather, with delicious food and very good Mallorcan wine (from Bodegas Angel), and lots of convivial conversation.
 The venue was Alqueria S’Hermita – a luxury agroturismo in the countryside outside Campos – which had recently passed into the hands of new owners, who generously allowed us all to invade their woodburner-heated space (and joined us all for dinner).

 Ross and his young sous chef for the day, Jack Knox, produced two golden roasted turkeys, which were carved at the front of the room.
 Joanna, an attentive hostess, carried an enormous platter from guest to guest, so that we could help ourselves to the succulent meat.
 Then we all helped ourselves from the large dishes of accompaniments on the tables, including cornbread, sprouts, baby onions, and stuffing.
 Fresh cranberries brought over from the States were turned into a delicious cranberry sauce – a world away from the stuff that’s found in jars.
 There was more than enough food for everyone to have seconds if wanted – and quite a few did!

 Next came a really delicious pecan pie – made with ingredients brought over to Mallorca by Ross’s mother during her recent visit from the States.
 A pear, swathed in chocolate, accompanied the pie.
 Who cared about calories?
 Nobody at this dinner!

 If you ever need the services of a private chef on Mallorca – whether for a holiday on a yacht or in a villa, or for an event – we can recommend the services of chef Ross Hutchison and his wife Joanna.
-Now, I wonder if he’s available to cook our Christmas turkey . . . ?
+Now, I wonder if he’s available to cook our Christmas turkey…?